jadecobra/python_tdd_exercises/source/functions.rst

 ^^^^^^^^^^^^^^^^^^^

-* create a file called ``functions.py`` in the project folder and the terminal updates to show an :doc:`AttributeError`\ , which we add to our running list of exceptions encountered
+* create a file called ``functions.py`` in the project folder and the terminal updates to show an :doc:`AttributeError`\ , which I add to the running list of exceptions encountered
   .. code-block:: python

        # Exceptions Encountered